obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Plugins/math-booster.md

 Developed by: [[RyotaUshio]]
 Mobile compatible: [[Mobile-compatible plugins|Yes]]

 Turn your Obsidian into LaTeX on steroids.
-Dynamically numbered theorem environments & equations, theorems/equations live suggestion, showing backlinks to theorems/equations and live-rendering equations inside callouts & quotes.
+Dynamically numbered theorem environments & equations, enhanced theorems/equations search & link auto-completion, and live-rendering of equations inside callouts & quotes.

 %% ----- Do not edit anything above this line ----- %%